phantomgodmoon/phantomgodmoon/README.md

 - ➕➖✖️➗ Mathematics is my most favourite in university so far.
 - 💰 I love trading stock during my free time.
 I have hit over 3 millions HKD profit when I was 20, with 650% profit during 2019-2022.

 - 🎲 I am a professional poker player.
-Please feel free to invite me for a poke game :)
+Please feel free to invite me for a poker game :)

 - 👨‍💼 How to reach my CV: https://www.linkedin.com/in/marco-leung-aa17711a7/
-- :mailbox:How to reach me: phantomgodmoon@protonmail.com
+- 📫 How to reach me: phantomgodmoon@protonmail.com

 ---